 Cloudfront with SSL

 Amazon Cloudfront is a content delivery network service ( CDN ).
 Cloudfront ensures that your website is available from the various edge locations of the internet.
 It has hundreds of points of presence (PoPs), making your content accessible across the world.
-You will have to set up a cloud front distribution.
-Post setting up the cloud front; you will have to update the record sets for your domain.
-After setting up, you can get your domain name from the CloudFront.
+First, you will have to set up a cloud front distribution.
+Then, post setting up the cloud front, you will have to update the record sets for your domain.
+After setting up, you can get your domain name from CloudFront.
 Once done, return to Route 53, hosted zone, and change the alias name to the CloudFront Domain Name.

 While deciding to move to Cloud, it’s essential to consider how you will treat your application.
-There are multiple strategies that dictate this.
+Multiple strategies dictate this.
 If you are re-hosting, you are making the least complicated move, but since you are not changing anything fundamentally, the move may not be scalable.
 You need to look at the application code.
-Re platform means you will change at least one underlying platform; it could change the database or the webserver technology.
+Re platform means you will change at least one underlying platform; it could change the database or the web server technology.
 Re factor would suggest that you are going to make considerable changes to the architecture and services.
 Since you end up redesigning your application, there are opportunities to modernize the app and make it more efficient.

-The other aspect to consider is the storage, even though cloud storage is cheaper these days, it makes sense to see the different tiers of storage available, and you can pick and choose which type of data would reside in what kind of storage.
+The other aspect to consider is storage.
+Even though cloud storage is cheaper these days, it makes sense to see the different tiers of storage available, and you can pick and choose which type of data would reside in what kind of storage.
 In the case of S3 at amazon, one can select a storage class.
-Finally, do a test run, make a copy of the application, ensure that the encryptions are in place.
+Finally, do a test run, copy the application, ensure that the encryptions are in place.
 Databases are functional and accessible, and data migration is successful, and so on.

 While Carey moves away from the pier and sets up her test run to move to the Cloud, you can review the following Deloitte report J .
-As per Deloitte, 80% of the SMBs that they spoke with believe that Cloud will enable them to scale and grow faster.
-It is essential to stay abreast of technology and be agile in our approach.
-The world is changing the way business is being done; it’s paramount that one keeps pace with the change and adapt.
+As per Deloitte, 80% of the SMBs they spoke with believed that Cloud would enable them to scale grow faster.
+Therefore, it is essential to stay abreast of technology and be agile in our approach.
+The world is changing how business is being done; it’s paramount that one keeps pace with the change and adapt.